 That’s why we offer church insurance cover that is specifically designed around you.
 Cover can include:

-Plus, you can choose optional accidental damage cover for buildings and/or contents.
-And to help your church with their budgeting, we offer the option to pay monthly by Direct Debit.
+Plus, you can choose optional accidental damage cover for just your buildings or contents or for both.
+To help your church with their budgeting, we offer the option to pay monthly by Direct Debit.
 For more details on the cover we can provide, take a look at our summary of cover.

-We have a team of Insurance Consultants and Surveyors, local to your area, that can offer a range of risk management advice and answer questions about your church insurance needs.
-They can:
+We have a team of Insurance Consultants and Surveyors (IC&S), local to your area, that can offer a range of risk management advice and answer questions about your church insurance needs.
+Your local IC&S can:

 Changes to existing policies